jeffreyjackson/config/README.md

 # config
-A collection of dotfiles, configs, etc for personal use.
+A personal collection of dotfiles, configs, etc.